When we stop food waste, we take a big step toward ending hunger.

 Food goes to waste at every stage of food production and distribution - from farmers to packers and shippers, from manufacturers to retailers to our homes.
 Food waste in our homes makes up about 39% of all food waste - about 42 billion pounds of food waste.
 While commercial food waste makes up about 61% of all food waste or 66 billion pounds of food waste.
 Feeding America focuses on reducing food waste on farms and in food service, manufacturing, and retail.

 What is Feeding America doing about food waste?

 Last year, the Feeding America network and our partners rescued 3.6 billion pounds of groceries.
 That food went directly to meals for people facing hunger.
 This makes Feeding America the largest food rescue organization in the country.

 Food rescue, or food recovery, is collecting high-quality food that would otherwise go to waste and distributing it to people facing hunger.
 We work with manufacturers, retailers, and farmers to reduce food waste and provide rescued food to our neighbors.
 Those industries contribute 66 billion pounds of food waste every year.

 We identify food at risk of going to waste, offer rescued food to food banks, safely ship food over long distances and keep food fresh longer once it reaches a food bank.

 We're working on new ways to get perfectly good food to our neighbors who need it most, including:

 MealConnect, makes safe and quick food donations possible by matching food banks to food donations for local businesses.
 Grocery stores, restaurants, hotels, caterers, and more can use the no-cost platform to donate surplus meals.
-To date, MealConnect has rescued 3 billion pounds of food.
+MealConnect has recently rescued 3 billion pounds of food.
 Learn how MealConnect works and join today.